Why did my cake stick to the pan

 There’s a familiar instruction in cake recipes that says to “grease and flour” your pan.

-If you skip this step, guess what.
-Your cake is not coming out of the pan without scraping it out no matter how much you tilt and tap and smack and slam it on the counter.
+It seems like such a little thing but, if you skip this step, guess what.
+Your cake will stick to the pan no matter how much you tilt and tap and smack and slam it on the counter.

-Fortunately, prepping a cake pan properly is not difficult.
+So preparation is key!
+Fortunately, prepping a pan properly is not difficult.

 Here are the steps to follow: